 External Letters of Endorsement

-- These letters must include a statement on the qualifications of the letter authors, as well as a brief 2-page CV from the letter authors.
+- These letters must include a one-paragraph statement on the qualifications of the letter authors, as well as a brief 2-page CV from the letter authors.

 Description of Teaching and Research & Creative Activity